maatlabs/maat/README.md

 Source files written in Maat use the `.maat` extension.

+## Contributing

+Thank you for your interest in contributing to this project!
+All contributions large and small are actively accepted.
+To get started, please read the [contribution guidelines](#contributing).
+A good place to start would be [Good First Issues](https://github.com/maatlabs/maat/labels/good%20first%20issue).

 ## License

 Licensed under either of [Apache License, Version 2.0](./LICENSE-APACHE) or [MIT license](./LICENSE-MIT) at your option.